 - Bridges require existing teeth to be altered, even partially removed, in order to support the structure, and this can often result in complications to these teeth.
 Not to mention, bone loss is a direct result of bridges, and eventually the gums and bone above the replacement teeth will collapse.

 - Much like with bridges, partial dentures are also detrimental to existing teeth.
 Because of bone deterioration, dentures often shift and move, and this can cause trauma to existing teeth that may result in the need for extraction.

-At Austin Oral and Maxillofacial Surgery, our Board Certified and Board Eligible Oral Surgeons have extensive training in dental implant surgery and are capable of everything from the simple placement of a single implant to comprehensive treatment requiring multiple implants, grafting and reconstructive techniques.
-If you have any questions, do not hesitate to contact Austin Oral and Maxillofacial Surgery to discuss how dental implants can change your life.
+At Austin Oral Surgery, our Board Certified and Board Eligible Oral Surgeons have extensive training in dental implant surgery and are capable of everything from the simple placement of a single implant to comprehensive treatment requiring multiple implants, grafting and reconstructive techniques.
+If you have any questions, do not hesitate to contact Austin Oral Surgery to discuss how dental implants can change your life.